Sunscreens

 Why sunscreen regulation matters

-After many years of campaigning for sunscreens to be regulated, the Sunscreen (Product Safety Standard) Act came into law in September 2022.
+After many years of Consumer NZ campaigning for sunscreens to be regulated, the Sunscreen (Product Safety Standard) Act came into law in September 2022.
 Under the law, sunscreens must meet the Australian and New Zealand sunscreen standard (AS/NZS 2604:2012).
-The Fair Trading Act 1986 is used to enforce the regulations – companies that breach the requirements may face fines of up to $600,000.
+The Fair Trading Act 1986 is used to enforce the regulations.
+Companies that breach the requirements may face fines of up to $600,000.

-All sunscreens now sold in New Zealand have to be independently tested.
+All sunscreens now sold in New Zealand must be independently tested.
 They also have labelling requirements: sunscreens can’t claim an SPF greater than 50+, there are restrictions on water resistance claims, and they must have clear application instructions.

 But we don’t believe complying with the standard is enough.
-We think regular sunscreen testing is essential so you can trust SPF labelling and protect yourself against New Zealand’s harsh sun, and 92% of people in our survey agree it should be a requirement.
+We think regular sunscreen testing is essential, so you can trust SPF labelling and protect yourself against New Zealand’s harsh sun.
+In June 2025, Consumer NZ wrote to the Commerce Commission with concerns based on the Australian consumer group Choice’s test of sunscreens.
+The test found 11 sunscreens sold in New Zealand didn’t meet the SPF claims on their labels.

 Frequently asked questions